pmorch/keepassxc-wiki/Set-up-Build-Environment-on-Windows.md

 make -j8
 make install
 ```
 `libutil-linux-devel` is a needed dependency for building a shared library (DLL).
-However, since `libuuid` is installed under the `/mingw64` prefix, we need to give the compiler some hints where to find it by setting the `LIBRARY_PATH` environment variable.
+However, `libuuid` is not installed under the `/mingw64` prefix, so we need to give the compiler some hints where to find it by setting the `LIBRARY_PATH` environment variable.
 Note that this needs to be done before (!) executing `./configure`.

 ### Update your environment regularly